 Before investing energy and assets attempting to rank for keywords or long tail keywords, you have to take a look if the website is currently ranking for any keywords and they position on SERPs.
 Except if your site and presentation page is like what is positioning, odds are it won’t

 Content is King

-It is anticipated that by 2020, more than 40-50 zettabytes of information will be created each day.
+It is anticipated that in 2020, more than 40-50 zettabytes of information will be created each day.
 That nuts right?
 It will be extremely difficult for people and robots to go through all that data and sift it through.
 Therefore, you can do something to help yourself and your potential clients.

 - Create helpful, enlightening, and engaging content.

 - With every content created, make sure that there is interlink between 2 or more blogs/pages.

 - Compose news stories identified with your asset and interlink.

 - Spread the news – advance your news stories on social media channels.

 - Look for topics that are of high interest to your customer and write about it, then share it with your social network.